mrchappie/shifts-management/src/BUGS.md

     - save current shifts to localStorage
 3. Revenue logic - revenue is only calculated when wage input is chnaged but it needs calculation when start and end time inputs are chnaged also
 4. If I manually redirect to 404 page, and the page is refreshed, user info are lost because no active component makes a DB call
+5. Charts do not update correctly on load

 ## FEATURES